pwnance/blackberrymanager/README.md

 <b>Installation</b><br>
 Full install:
-* Uninstall all original/unmodified BlackBerry apps
+* Uninstall all original/unmodified BlackBerry apps from Play Store
 * Install BlackBerry Manager.
 Then install all BlackBerry apps with BlackBerry Manager
+* Do NOT run Hub+ Services to install apps from there

 Partial install:
 * Install the BlackBerry apps from Play Store (subscription required after 30 days to remove advertising)